whatwg/html/FAQ.md

 ### What parts of the specification are stable?

-The whole specification is more or less stable except where there are big messages pointing out some unresolved issue.
-(These are pretty rare.)
-There are some parts of the spec that describe new technology that has not yet been implemented, but at this point these additions are only added after the design itself is pretty stable.
+The whole specification is more or less stable.
+There are some parts of it that describe new technologies that have not yet been implemented, but at this point those additions are only added after the design itself is pretty stable.

 (In practice, implementations all follow the latest specification drafts anyway, not so-called "finished" snapshots.
 The problem with following a snapshot is that you end up following something that is _known to be wrong_.
 That's obviously not the way to get interoperability!
 This has in fact been a real problem at the W3C, where mistakes are found and fixed in the editors' drafts of specifications, but implementors who aren't fully engaged in the process go and implement obsolete snapshots instead, including those bugs, without realising the problems, and resulting in differences between the browsers.)

 ### Will future browsers have any idea what older HTML documents mean?

-Browsers do not implement HTML+, HTML2, HTML3.2 HTML4, HTML4.01, etc, as separate versions.
+Browsers do not implement HTML+, HTML2, HTML3.2, HTML4, HTML4.01, etc, as separate versions.
 They all just have a single implementation that covers all these versions at once.
-That is what the WHATWG HTML specification defines: how to write a browser (or other implementation) that handles _all previous versions of HTML_, as well as all the latest features.
+That is what the HTML specification defines: how to write a browser (or other implementation) that handles _all previous versions of HTML_, as well as all the latest features.

 One of the main goals of the HTML specification and the WHATWG effort as a whole is to make it possible for archeologists hundreds of years from now to write a browser and view HTML content, regardless of when it was written.
 Making sure that we handle all documents is one of our most important goals.
 Not having versions does not preclude this; indeed it makes it significantly easier.